-The Higher Education Leadership track consists of 43 semester hours of credit including a specialization core of 37 hours, and six hours of internship.
-Core courses are offered in a sequential fashion (six credit hours per semester/session), and have a low-residency approach - typically three to four in-person weekend course meetings per semester/session with the remaining coursework facilitated through WesternOnLine allowing you to continue in your professional student affairs (or closely related) work while pursuing your graduate degree.
+The Higher Education Leadership option consists of 43 semester hours of credit including a specialization core of 37 hours, and six hours of internship^{}.
+Core courses are offered in a sequential fashion (six credit hours per semester/session), and have a low-residency approach - typically three in-person weekend course meetings per semester/session with the remaining coursework facilitated through Western Online allowing you to continue in your professional student affairs (or closely related) work while pursuing your graduate degree.
 Completion time for this track is four semesters and three summer sessions.

 Special permission is required to substitute internship with a thesis option.
+Internship hours can be substituted for significant applicable professional experience.